daoudeddy/fsolar_modbus/README.md

 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]
 [![Community Forum][forum-shield]][forum]

-\*\* **This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Felicity Solar Inverter** \*\*
+\*\* **This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by Felicity Solar** \*\*

 ## Introduction

-A Home Assistant custom component which communicates with Felicity Solar Inverter H-series inverters and derivatives without using Felicity Solar Inverter's cloud.
+A Home Assistant custom component which communicates with Felicity Solar T-REX and IGVM inverters and derivatives without using FSolar cloud.

-This means that you're not reliant on Felicity Solar Inverter's cloud infrastructure, so HA keeps working when the cloud goes down.
+This means that you're not reliant on FSolar cloud infrastructure, so HA keeps working when the cloud goes down.
-You can also read solar production etc in real-time, rather than once every 5 minutes.
+You can also read solar production etc in every 10 seconds, rather than once every 5 minutes.

 Depending on your inverter model, you can also set charge periods, work mode, min/max SoC.
 See [Supported Features](https://github.com/comcowo/fsolar_modbus/wiki/Supported-Features).

 Supported models:

-- Felicity Solar Inverter H1 (including AC1, AIO-H1 and G2)
-- Felicity Solar Inverter H3 (including AC3 and AOI-H3)
-- Felicity Solar Inverter H3 PRO
-- Felicity Solar Inverter KH
+- Felicity Solar Inverter T-REX
-- Kuara H3
-- Sonnenkraft SK-HWR
-- STAR
-- Solavita SP
-- a-TroniX AX
-- Enpal
-- 1KOMMA5°

 You will need a direct connection to your inverter.
 In most cases, this means buying a modbus to ethernet/USB adapter and wiring this to a port on your inverter.